Known simply as a skin rash, it is generally an inflammation of the skin.

 - Stop using new cosmetics or lotions because they may have caused the rash.

 - Use a good moisturizer to keep your skin hydrated.

-- Avoid scratching the rash because doing so can make it worse and lead to an infection.
+- Avoid scratching the rash because doing so can worsen and lead to an infection.

 - Do not rub the rash dry.